 Acupuncturist Chapel Hill, NC

 Acupuncture is considered a holistic healing therapy because aspects related to the whole body and mind are taken into account for diagnosis and treatment.
 Five Element Theory is a means of explaining our connection with nature – each of us experiences a relationship in our own body and mind with the 5 elements: wood, fire, earth, metal and water.
+Read more to learn how to choose an acupuncturist.

 Pre-technology and pre -industrial age, the ancients recognized each person’s deep interrelatedness with the world around.
 They also noticed patterns of disease in people that are related to what is seen in nature.
 Using the subtle arts of palpation and physical examination, practitioners have been able to detect energy blockages that cause ill-health.
 Acupuncture treatment aims to relieve these blockages.